disc04/simplydrug/README.md

 There are several options:

-1. You can run the notebooks from Binder <link to binder>
+1. You can run the notebooks from Binder https://mybinder.org/v2/gh/disc04/simplydrug/master

 2. pip install simplydrug